MonetaryUnit (MUE) Price Hits $0.0032 on Major Exchanges

-MonetaryUnit (CURRENCY:MUE) traded down 4.7% against the US dollar during the twenty-four hour period ending at 0:00 AM ET on March 9th.
-MonetaryUnit has a total market capitalization of $784,086.01 and approximately $1,151.00 worth of MonetaryUnit was traded on exchanges in the last 24 hours.
-During the last seven days, MonetaryUnit has traded 4.3% higher against the US dollar.
-One MonetaryUnit coin can currently be purchased for $0.0032 or 0.00000008 BTC on popular cryptocurrency exchanges.
+MonetaryUnit (MUE) traded down 8.9% against the U.S. dollar during the one day period ending at 15:00 PM ET on March 15th.
+MonetaryUnit has a total market cap of $786,003.96 and $814.00 worth of MonetaryUnit was traded on exchanges in the last day.
+One MonetaryUnit coin can now be purchased for approximately $0.0032 or 0.00000008 BTC on cryptocurrency exchanges.
+During the last week, MonetaryUnit has traded up 2.6% against the U.S. dollar.

 - Vitae (VITAE) traded flat against the dollar and now trades at $0.35 or 0.00000755 BTC.